pure-data/externals-howto/README.rst

       floatinlet_new(&x->x_obj, &x->step);

 ``floatinlet_new`` generates a new “passive” inlet for numerical values.
-“Passive” inlets allow parts of the data space-memory to be written directly from outside.
+“Passive” inlets allow parts of the data space memory to be written directly from outside.
 Therefore it is not possible to check for illegal inputs.

 The first argument is a pointer to the internal infrastructure of the object.
-The second argument is the address in the data space-memory, where other objects can write too.
+The second argument is the address in the data space memory, where other objects can write too.

 “Passive” inlets can be created for pointers, symbolic or numerical (floating point [#]_ ) values.